bernardodiasc/workspace/README.md

 ---

-Thanks for everyone in the SymphonyCMS community for everything.
+Thanks to everyone in the SymphonyCMS community for everything.
 From heart. ;)